rweigel/phys513/2023/hw.md

 ## Checking HW 4.3

 For HW problem 4.3, compute the charge density on the gray conductors.

-Assume there is a tiny gap between the conducting surfaces and the dielectrics.
+%§Assume there is a tiny gap between the conducting surfaces and the dielectrics.

 In class, I've emphasized the importance of checking your solution.
 For example,